dilyar111/assignment1ads/README.md

 ## `task2()`

-**Description:** This method calculates the average of the entered numbers.
+This method calculates the average of the entered numbers.

-**How it works:** The method reads the number of values `n` using a `Scanner` object.
+ The method reads the number of values `n` using a `Scanner` object.
 Then it iteratively reads `n` numbers, calculates their sum, computes the average value, and prints it.
 Finally, it returns the number of entered values `n`.

 **Time Complexity:** O(n), where `n` is the number of entered values.